Monday, June 27, 2016

 Alocia and Anaevia

-In my first post, I made a case for the existence of absolute space and even suggested that space is some kind of condensate (e.g., a crystal).
+Can you make a case for the existence of absolute space and even suggest that space is some kind of condensate (e.g., a crystal)?
 The divide-and-conquer strategy that has served us so well in science suggests that the next step is to conceptually take this condensate apart into particles.
 The first question that arises is whether these particles are themselves situated in an older, larger embedding space, or come directly out of spacelessness (i.e., a strange, hypothetical early universe that I call "Alocia," my best Latin for "domain of no space."
 Going even further back, there would have been "Anaevia," "domain of no time."
 Reasoning without time seems even trickier than reasoning without space.)

 What came before space?